-to investigate and respond to the allegations may be limited.
+The University is required by Title IX to weigh the complainant's request for confidentiality/privacy with the University's commitment to provide a reasonably safe and nondiscriminatory environment.
+In situations where a complainant requests confidentiality, the University's ability to investigate and respond to the allegations may be limited.
 The IO will notify the complainant if the University cannot, in unusual cases, maintain the complainant's confidentiality/privacy.
-The complainant's and respondent's identities will only be revealed to those individuals who need to know their names in order to investigate or adjudicate the complaint or provide interim measures.
+The complainant's and respondent's identities will only be revealed to those individuals who need to know their names in order to investigate or adjudicate the complain or provide interim measures.
 If the University becomes aware of behavior or a pattern of behavior by one or more respondents, the University will take appropriate action in an attempt to protect the University community.